corda/corda-docs-portal/content/en/docs/cenm/1.2/enm-components.md

 In addition, signing a CRR or CSR, and potentially the Network Parameters, *should* require a human to interact with
             the HSM via some manual authentication mechanism.

+See [Certificate Hierarchy Guide](pki-guide.md) for a detailed guide to PKI.

 # The Node